Muon $(g-2)$ and Thermal WIMP DM in ${\rm U(1)}_{L_\mu-L_\tau} $ Models: Constraints on the Models

-There exists interaction between $Z'$ and neutrinos in our model.
-And we assume that $Z'$ and DM were in thermal equilibrium with SM bath at the early Universe.
-If $Z'$ mass is much below the muon mass, $Z'$ decay process will provide energy and entropy into neutrinos.
-If this happens after epoch of the neutrino decoupling corresponding to $T\sim O(1)$ MeV, it gives additional entropy and energy.
-It spoils the sucessful Big Bang Nucleosynthesis (BBN).
-This effect modifies $N_{\rm eff}$.
-We take $N_{\rm eff} < 3.4$ as exclusion limit.
-However, there exists a discrepancy between the observation of today's Hubble constant coming from Cosmic Microwave Background and other astrophysical observation.
-It is so-called Hubble tension.
-To alleviate the Hubble tension, increasing $N_{\rm eff }$ is needed \cite{Escudero:2019gzq, DiValentino:2021izs}.
-We take one of our benchmark point $(M_{Z'}, g_X)=(11.5{\rm MeV}, 4\times 10^{-4})$ by allowing $N_{\rm eff} > 3.2$ to solve this tension.
+There is an interaction between $Z'$ and neutrinos in our model.
+We assume that $Z'$ and DM were in thermal equilibrium with the SM bath in the early Universe.
+If the $Z'$ mass is much below the muon mass, the $Z'$ decay process will provide energy and entropy to neutrinos.
+If this occurs after the epoch of neutrino decoupling, corresponding to $T\sim O(1)$ MeV, it introduces additional entropy and energy, potentially affecting the successful Big Bang Nucleosynthesis (BBN).
+This effect modifies $N_{\rm eff}$, and we consider $N_{\rm eff} < 3.4$ as the exclusion limit.

+However, there exists a discrepancy between the observed Hubble constant today, as derived from the Cosmic Microwave Background, and other astrophysical observations.
+This is known as the Hubble tension.
+To address the Hubble tension, an increase in $N_{\rm eff}$ is considered beneficial \cite{Escudero:2019gzq, Huang:2021dba, DiValentino:2021izs}.
+For two of our benchmark points, {\bf BPIII} and {\bf BPI}, $(M_{Z'}, g_X)= (10 \text{ MeV}, 10^{-5})~ \text{and} ~(11.5 \text{ MeV}, 4\times 10^{-4})$, we allow $N_{\rm eff} > 3.2$ to reconcile this Hubble tension.